j0c2/project-seraphim/docs/_tabs/observability.md

 ## Troubleshooting

-- “No data” in Grafana
+- "No data" in Grafana
   - Ensure you sent traffic to /predict; without traffic, only default Python/process metrics are present
-  - Confirm Prometheus targets are “up”: http://localhost:9090 -> Status -> Targets
+  - Confirm Prometheus targets are "up": http://localhost:9090 -> Status -> Targets
 - TorchServe metrics empty
   - The endpoint may respond 200 but not emit named series in some images/configs
   - Metric job health still shows up; rely on gateway metrics for most views